petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 adopt these sorts of practices by adapting software development focused tools to be more suited to research work.

-What to give it a try?
+Want to give it a try?
 I currently have
 If you want help setting up a system for your lab or project shoot me an email.